tommyks/tommyks/README.md

 ## Objective

 My courses in cybersecurity and networking have led me to develop a passion for the field.
-I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+I am now eager to make that transition, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
 All labs are from [NDG Security+ v4](https://www.netdevgroup.com/online/courses/cybersecurity/ndg-security%2B-v4), and all labs have been completed.
 Here are some highlights from the labs: